UNFmontreal/toad/doc/toad/src/en/tuto/01-requirements.md

 Alternatively, you can add this line to your session’s profile if you want TOAD to be automatically sourced upon each connection:

-1, Open/create the file Ô.bash_profile’ using a text editor:
+1. Open/create the file .bash_profile’ using a text editor:

 ~~~bash
 vi ~/.bash_profile